-50 ways to be a great example to a child
+50 ways to be a great example

 The bottom line is the kids are watching us and they are copying-the good, the bad, and the very ugly things we say and do.
 Just in case you need any proof here are a few things our children pick up from watching us.